paulness/JIRATicketReferencesInBuild/README.md

 Prerequisites

-- You must be using GITHUB
+- You must be using GITHUB, have access to the GIT CLI and Powershell

-- The first line of included commits must be of the form '([A-Za-z]+\-\d+)', other commits are ignored e.g.
+- The first line of included commits must be of the form '([A-Za-z]+\-\d+)', other commits are ignored

+  e.g.
   NAVBAR-344
   Updated navbar

-- Release branches in GITHUB must be of the form, "the word release, hyphen, numerical release number" (release\-([0-9\.]+))$ e.g. release-16.5
+- Release branches in GITHUB must be of the form, "the word release, hyphen, numerical release number" (release\-([0-9\.]+))$

+  e.g.
+  release-16.5

 Script is:

 _generate-releaselog-jiratickets.ps1

-Usage guide is in the comments at the top of the script.